To Find a Man

-To Find a Man is a 1972 American comedy-drama film directed by Buzz Kulik and starring Pamela Sue Martin, Darren O'Connor, and Lloyd Bridges.
-It was entered into the 1972 Cannes Film Festival.
+To Find a Man is a 1972 American comedy-drama film directed by Buzz Kulik adapted from the S.J.
+Wilson novel of the same name, and starring Pamela Sue Martin, Darren O'Connor, and Lloyd Bridges.
+It centers on the platonic friendship between two teenagers as one attempts to help the other get an abortion.
+The film premiered in New York City on January 20, 1972 and was entered into competition at the 1972 Cannes Film Festival.

+Kulik had difficulties in marketing the film due to its controversial subject; newspaper advertisements forbid the use of the word "abortion" in promotions.
+The film received praise from some critics for its frank, matter-of-fact approach to abortion.

 Plot

 Rosalind McCarthy is a spoiled 16-year-old who returns home to New York City from boarding school for the holidays.
 She confides to a friend, Andy, that she might be pregnant.

 They seek out the advice of Dr. Katchaturian, a pharmacist.
-Rosalind naively tries to induce a miscarriage by jumping, drinking castor oil, even douching with soda pop.
+Rosalind naively tries to induce a miscarriage using old wives' tales such as drinking castor oil and even douching with soda pop.
 Resigned to an abortion before a family vacation in Mexico, she needs money.

 Andy tries to get some from the baby's father, Rick, a gigolo with whom Rosalind had a one-night stand.
 He fails, so he pawns a chemistry set, only to be mugged and robbed on the way home.

 In desperation, Andy goes to Rosalind's father, pretending he needs to borrow money for someone he has impregnated.
 Frank McCarthy obliges, but when he concludes that Rosalind is the one who needs the abortion, he orders Andy never to return to their house.
 Dr. Hargrave performs the abortion, after which Rosalind cavalierly offers Andy sex as her way of a thank-you.